Sunday, April 28, 2019

 As bookshops are a rare species now, in this brave new world addicted to glowing flat things, a sudden onset of bibliophilia compelled me to visit the Strand bookshop.
 On a Sunday evening, it was either the Strand or Barnes and Noble.
 I chose the crazy-bookshop-in-the-attic; at least it has character.

-Browsing the Strand was once enjoyable despite the leftist slant, but the progtard owners went completely off the deep end when Trump was elected.
+Browsing the Strand was once an enjoyable experience despite the leftist slant, but the progtard owners went completely off the deep end when Trump was elected.
 Now one is assaulted by feminazi and anti-Trump paraphernalia at every turn, as well as the usual politically-correct literary and historically revisionist turds shat out by the intellectually stunted alumni of our

 colleges indoctrination centers.